osg-htc/user-school-2018/docs/materials/day3/part2-ex2-python-built.md

 Running any Python script requires an installation of the Python interpreter.
 The Python interpreter is what we're using when we type `python` at the command line.
 In order to run Python jobs on a distributed system, you will need to install the Python interpreter (what we often refer to as just "installing Python"), within the job, then run your Python script.

 There are two installation approaches.
-The approach we will cover in this exercise is that of "pre-building" the installation (much like we did with Open BUGS [thir morning](part1-ex4-prepackaged.md)).
+The approach we will cover in this exercise is that of "pre-building" the installation (much like we did with Open BUGS [this morning](/materials/day3/part1-ex4-prepackaged)).
 We will install Python to a specific directory, and then create a tarball of that installation directory.
 We can then use our tarball within jobs to run Python scripts.

 Interactive Job for Pre-Building
 --------------------------------